| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 and are afraid that supplemental calcium will compete

+with magnesium for absorption.
 I will quote from the very prestigious textbook Modern

 Nutrition in Health and Disease (9th Edition, edited by